We have a number of talks coming up about our expeditions, register for a talk by clicking here!

 • Complete a week-long training course on Indo-Pacific coral reef ecology

-• Collect data using ecological survey techniques
+• Collect data using a range of ecological survey techniques and cutting-edge technology

 • Learn how to organise and analyse large data sets

-• Opwall fee
+• Opwall fee.

-• Park entrance fees are £25 or $33 marine site.
+• Park entrance fees are £25 or $35.

-• PADI manual and PIC card (if you are completing your Open Water qualification) – £69 or $89 approx.
+• PADI manual and PIC card (if you are completing your Open Water qualification) – £75 or $105 approx.

 • Vaccinations and prophylactic medicines – cost can vary depending on your healthcare provider.

-• Spending money for snacks/drinks/laundry – Indonesian rupiah only
+• Spending money for snacks/drinks/laundry – Indonesian rupiah only.

-• All prices in GBP or USD unless specified
+• All prices in GBP or USD unless specified.

 Most of our volunteers fundraise for their expedition costs.
 Find out more.